FacilMap/facilmap/client/API.md

 _Type:_ boolean

+### `writable`

+`2` if the map has been opened using its admin ID, `1` if if has been opened using the writable ID, `0` if the map is read-only.

+_Type:_ number

 ### `padData`

-The current settings of the map. `writeId` is null if if has been opened using its read-only ID.
+The current settings of the map. `writeId` and/or `adminId` is null if if has been opened using another ID than the admin ID.

 _Type:_ [padData](#paddata-2)